Glyndon Hotel: Overview

-The original Glyndon Hotel was built in 1889 to replace Green's opera house.
-At that time horse-drawn streetcars carried guests from the L&N Railroad depot located further east on Main Street to the hotel.
 After a fire destroyed the original hotel in 1891, the current four-story brick structure was erected on the foundation of the earlier one.
 The new hotel opened in the fall of 1892 under the management of George G. Corzelius (1864–1948).

 Des Jardins and Hayward, a noted Cincinnati architectural firm, designed the existing edifice.
 The principal partner, Samuel E. Des Jardins, also designed four of Richmond's largest residences a few years earlier: the Pattie Field Clay House in 1883, Amberley in 1885, the Bennett House in 1885-90 and Elmwood in 1887.